 Light, dark, privacy

-The best camping lighting we’ve found is LED and can be recharged (or left running) from a USB adaptor in the 12V socket.
+The best kind of camping lighting we’ve found is LED and can be recharged (or left running) from a USB adaptor in the 12V socket.

 If you don’t want to be woken at dawn, you’ll need to create some dark (and privacy).
 Those folding silver sunshades work well on the front and back windscreens, and some come in packs with side blinds too.
 You can make yourself some blackout blinds or curtains for side windows using fabric and suction pads.
 If you have a small unlined van or car doors with metal surrounds, magnets can work too.